 Manhattan is not just a borough; it’s a county—the nation’s most densely populated one.
 Traffic jams here are so legendary that radical measures to reduce the number of motor vehicles on Manhattan roads are finding credibility among mayoral candidates.

-These calls stem in part to curtail congestion and pollution, but also to increase the safety of our streets.
+These calls stem partly from curtailing congestion and pollution but also from increasing the safety of our streets.
 And some of the people most vulnerable to accidents and serious injuries are Manhattan bicyclists.

 When you get that many cars next to that many bicycles, terrible accidents don’t need to happen—assuming people drive their motor vehicles safely and responsibly.
-But too many do not.
+Manhattan bike accident attorneys know all too well that many do not.

-What happens if you joined that number, and a car hit you or your child while biking in Manhattan?
+What happens if you join that number and a car hits you or your child while biking in Manhattan?
 We’ve prepared the following to explain what you need to do.
-Feel free to share it—though if you post it somewhere else on the web, we’d appreciate a link back to this page.
-We hope it helps everyone in Manhattan understand their rights as a cyclist if they find themselves hurt by a negligent driver.
+Feel free to share it—though if you post it elsewhere on the web, we’d appreciate a link to this page.
+We hope it helps everyone in Manhattan understand their rights as cyclists if they find themselves hurt by a negligent driver.

 *click to expand